Fix mold and allergy problems with dehumidifiers, air purifiers and vacuums

 We'd tried Orecks and Hoovers to get at the pet dander stuck in our carpets, but they're worthless compared to the Dyson Animal:

-This thing feels more like a V8 engine that could rip the carpet off the floor.
+This thing feels like it could rip the carpet off the floor.
 For clearing up pet-related allergies, it's in a league of its own.